Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABecause you must have a few by now.

-Speaker AKnowing a bit more about shanti.
+Speaker AKnowing a bit more about shanti Heroes.

 Speaker AAnd one of my heroes has to be Ksenian because they started me singing and I love every time I get to sing with them.

-Speaker AVery good.
+Speaker AYeah, very good.

-Speaker AWell, we must get them on the podcast at some point, especially that's how you started your shanty journey.
+Speaker AWell, we must get them on the bandits on the podcast at some point.

-Speaker AYou're coming to Falmouth, you're clearly going to be fantastic.
+Speaker AYou're clearly going to be fantastic.

 Speaker AAnd of course, you've got Cornish heritage.